kawaicheung/book-on-naming-things/manuscript/0_C_OvercomingAmbiguity.md

 public void UpdateUsers(List<Users> users) { … }
 ```

-The name seems straightforward enough.
-The method should take a list of users and grant them access to the given project.
+At first, this name seems completely reasonable.
+But, as you get into the details, suddenly The method should take a list of users and grant them access to the given project.
 But, what does the method do to users who currently have access but aren't in the passed-in list?
 Will the method remove them, leaving access to only the ones passed in?
 Or, will it keep them around, adding additional users from the list?
 A method named this way doesn't tell me for sure.
 I have to look inside and see what's going on.

 After I dig into the code, I see that existing users not in the list are removed, not spared.
 I start with a comment on the method to clarify what's happening.